SC appoints panel headed by ex-judge Indu Malhotra to probe security breach during PM’s Punjab visit | Law-Order

 - India

-The Supreme Court Wednesday appointed a five-member committee headed by former apex court judge Justice Indu Malhotra to probe the security breach during Prime Minister Narendra Modi's recent visit to Punjab.
+The Supreme Court Wednesday appointed a five-member committee headed by former apex court judge Indu Malhotra to probe the security breach during Prime Minister Narendra Modi's visit to Punjab, saying these questions cannot be left to “one-sided enquiries” as they needed “judicially trained independent mind” to effectively deal with them.

-The ''questions cannot be left to one-sided enquiry'' and a judicially trained mind needs to oversee the probe, a bench headed by Chief Justice N V Ramana said while appointing the Justice Malhotra panel.
+Halting the separate inquiries, ordered by the Centre and the Punjab government, a bench headed by Chief Justice N V Ramana said the security breach has not been “seriously disputed by either party” and an independent probe was needed as the “war of words” between the two governments was not a solution and would rather impair the need for a robust mechanism to respond at such a critical juncture.

+“Keeping the above submissions made by the parties in view, we are of the considered opinion that these questions cannot be left to be resolved through one-sided enquiries.

+“A judicially trained independent mind, duly assisted by officers who are well acquainted with the security considerations and the Registrar General of the High Court who has seized the record pursuant to our earlier order, would be best placed to effectively visit all issues and submit a comprehensive report for the consideration of this Court,” ordered the bench which also comprised justices Surya Kant and Hima Kohli.

-The apex court directed the Registrar General of the Punjab and Haryana High Court to provide all the seized documents pertaining to the security arrangements made by the Punjab government for the Prime Minister's January 5 visit immediately to the panel head.
+The apex court directed the Registrar General of the Punjab and Haryana High Court to provide all the seized documents pertaining to the security arrangements made by the Punjab government for the Prime Minister’s January 5 visit within three days to Justice Malhotra.

-The bench, also comprising Justices Surya Kant and Hima Kohli, said the panel will submit its report ''at the earliest''.

-It said the points of reference of the apex court-appointed panel will be to inquire as to who all are responsible for the security breach and to what extent, the remedial measures are necessary.
+The Justice Malhotra panel, as per the terms of its reference, would probe the “causes for the security breach for the incident on 5th January” and has been asked to find the persons responsible for the breach and the extent of the responsibility.

+“What should be the remedial measures or safeguards necessary for the security of the Hon’ble Prime Minister or other Protectees,” the order said while delineating the terms of reference.

 The top court’s order has come on the plea of an organisation, Lawyers Voice, seeking a thorough investigation into the breach in Modi's security in Punjab to ensure there is no such incident in the future.